Creating a Custom Model Endpoint

 Example:

-If limits are exceeded, the job is rejected with 429 Too Many Requests
+If limits are exceeded, the job is rejected with 429 Too Many Requests.
+Rejected jobs are not charged and not counted against the node.

 Logging & Usage Tracking